kanekotic/react-native-leaderboard/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.kanekotic.reactnativeleaderboard.LeaderboardPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.LeaderboardPackage;` to the imports at the top of the file
   - Add `new LeaderboardPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```